castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `downscaling` (Block List, Max: 1) (see [below for nested schema](#nestedblock--downscaling))
 - `memory_event` (Block List, Max: 1) (see [below for nested schema](#nestedblock--memory_event))
 - `predictive_scaling` (Block List, Max: 1) (see [below for nested schema](#nestedblock--predictive_scaling))
+- `rollout_behavior` (Block List, Max: 1) Defines the rollout behavior used when applying recommendations.
+Prerequisites:
+	- Applicable to Deployment resources that support running as multi-replica.
+	- Deployment is running with single replica (replica count = 1).
+	- Deployment's rollout strategy allows for downtime.
+	- Recommendation apply type is "immediate".
+	- Cluster has workload-autoscaler component version v0.35.3 or higher. (see [below for nested schema](#nestedblock--rollout_behavior))
 - `startup` (Block List, Max: 1) (see [below for nested schema](#nestedblock--startup))
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))